Brendan Gallagher: Montreal Canadiens (2013–2026)

 For the 2018–19 season, Gallagher was once again named as team alternate captain with the inclusion of Paul Byron.
 On February 21, 2019, Gallagher recorded his first career NHL hat-trick in a 5–1 win against the Philadelphia Flyers.
 He played in his 500th career NHL game against the Arizona Coyotes on October 30, 2019, registering a goal.

 On October 14, 2020, Gallagher signed a six-year, $39 million contract extension with the Canadiens.

-On May 31, 2021, Gallagher scored the critical first goal of Game 7 against the Toronto Maple Leafs after the Leafs' Mitch Marner accidentally passed the puck to him.
+On May 31, 2021, Gallagher scored the critical first goal of game 7 against the Toronto Maple Leafs after the Leafs' Mitch Marner accidentally passed the puck to him.
 The Canadiens ultimately won the game 3–1 to complete their comeback from a 3–1 series deficit in the first round of the 2021 Stanley Cup playoffs.
-On June 1, Gallagher netted the game winner in Game 1 against the Winnipeg Jets, whom the Canadiens swept in the second round.
-On June 24, Gallagher had an assist on Artturi Lehkonen's semifinal series winner in Game 6 overtime against the Vegas Golden Knights, sending the Canadiens to their first Stanley Cup Finals in 28 years.
-The Canadiens lost the Final in five games to defending champions the Tampa Bay Lightning.
+On June 1, Gallagher netted the game winner in game 1 against the Winnipeg Jets, whom the Canadiens swept in the second round.
+On June 24, Gallagher had an assist on Artturi Lehkonen's semifinal series winner in game 6 overtime against the Vegas Golden Knights, sending the Canadiens to their first Stanley Cup Final in 28 years.
+The Canadiens lost the Cup Final in five games to defending champions the Tampa Bay Lightning.

-Following appearance in the Stanley Cup Finals, the 2021–22 season was a struggle for both Gallagher individually and the Canadiens overall.
+Following the appearance in the Stanley Cup Final, the 2021–22 season was a struggle for both Gallagher individually and the Canadiens overall.
 As a result of various injuries and a severe bout of COVID-19, Gallagher collectively missed 26 games, and, after four consecutive years as one of the league's most dominant forwards during five-on-five play, would not score a goal at even strength until an April 5, 2022 game against the Ottawa Senators.
 Newly appointed team head coach Martin St-Louis expressed a desire to "rewire" Gallagher's approach to playing the game, encouraging him to "use up less physical energy by playing a bit more of a mental game."
 Finishing with just seven goals and 17 assists, Gallagher would later say that the main consolation of his worst season production wise to date was a four-month off-season that would enable him to recover his health and strength by working with his father Ian.
 While there was some discussion of Gallagher being named the team's new captain following the departure of Shea Weber, this was ultimately given to Nick Suzuki.